prasad-dhruv09/Data-Analysis-Dashboard/README.md

 The dataset includes details such as:

-Ride ID, Customer ID
+-Ride ID, Customer ID

-Pickup/Drop location
+-Pickup/Drop location

-Distance traveled
+-Distance traveled

-Ride type (Micro, Mini, Prime, etc.)
+-Ride type (Micro, Mini, Prime, etc.)

-Payment method
+-Payment method

-Cancellation status
+-Cancellation status

-Vehicle types
+-Vehicle types

-<a hred="https://github.com/prasad-dhruv09/Data-Analysis-Dashboard/blob/main/Bookings-100000-Rows.xlsx">DataSet Used</a>
+<a href="https://github.com/prasad-dhruv09/Data-Analysis-Dashboard/blob/main/Bookings-100000-Rows.xlsx">DataSet Used</a>

 ## How To Use